Whispers of Immortality

 "Whispers of Immortality" is a poem by T. S. Eliot.
-Written sometime between 1915 and 1918, the poem was published originally in the September issue of the Little Review and first collected in June 1919 in a volume entitled Poems published by Leonard and Virginia Woolf's Hogarth Press.
-It is one of the quatrain poems, a mode that Eliot had adapted from the mid-19th-century French poet Theophile Gautier.
-The title is a fainter parody of William Wordsworth's title of the poem, Intimations of Immortality.
+Written sometime between 1915 and 1918, the poem was published originally in the September issue of the Little Review and was first collected in June 1919 in a volume entitled Poems published by Leonard and Virginia Woolf's Hogarth Press.
+"Whispers of Immortality" is one of the quatrain poems, a mode that Eliot had adapted from the mid-19th-century French poet Theophile Gautier.
+Its title is a faint parody of William Wordsworth's "Ode: Intimations of Immortality".

 Analysis

 The poem was developed in two sections; each contains four stanzas and each stanza contains four lines.
-The first section where Eliot paid homage to his great Jacobean masters in whom he found the unified sensibility is a kind of "versified critique" of Jacobean writers, Webster and Donne in particular.
-Both Webster and Donne are praised by the narrator, the former for seeing the “skull beneath the skin”(l.2), the latter for not seeking any “substitute for sense/ To seize and clutch and penetrate;/Expert beyond experience,..”(l.10-12).
-The apparent oxymoron of a "sense" that transcends beyond "experience" is followed by references to "the anguish of the marrow"(l.13) and the uncontrollable “fever of the bone” (l.16) that are too corporeal for mundane experience.
+In the first section, Eliot paid homage to his great Jacobean masters, in whom he found the unified sensibility is a kind of "versified critique" of Jacobean writers, particularly Webster and Donne.
+Both Webster and Donne are praised by the narrator, the former for seeing the "skull beneath the skin" (l.
+2), the latter for not seeking any "substitute for sense/ To seize and clutch and penetrate;/Expert beyond experience,.." (ll.
+10–12).
+The apparent oxymoron of a "sense" that transcends beyond "experience" is followed by references to "the anguish of the marrow" (l.
+13) and the uncontrollable "fever of the bone" (l.
+16) that are too corporeal for mundane experience.

-The second section begins with a description of a modern Russian woman Grishkin whose “friendly bust/ Gives promise of pneumatic bliss”(l.19-20).
-In the following two stanzas, Grishkin is compared to the “Brazilian jaguar” which “does not in its arboreal gloom/ distil so rank a feline smell/ As Grishkin in a drawing room.”(l.26-28) In the concluding stanza, the narrator said that even her charm is the subject of philosophy.
-Nevertheless “our lot crawls between dry ribs/ To keep our metaphysics warm.”(l.31-32).
+The second section begins with a description of a modern Russian woman Grishkin whose “friendly bust/ Gives promise of pneumatic bliss" (ll.
+19–20).
+In the following two stanzas, Grishkin is compared to the "Brazilian jaguar" which “does not in its arboreal gloom/ distil so rank a feline smell/ As Grishkin in a drawing room." (ll.
+26–28) In the concluding stanza, the narrator said that even her charm is the subject of philosophy.
+Nevertheless, "our lot crawls between dry ribs/ To keep our metaphysics warm." (ll.
+31–32).